LSBurchardt/LSBurchardt/README.md

 ### Hi there 👋

 My name is Lara.
 I did my PhD on rhythms in animals' acoustic signals and how to analyse them at the Museum für Naturkunde Berlin and the Freie Universität Berlin.
-I am now working at the Donders Institute for Brain, Cognition and Behaviour at Radboud University, Nijmegen.
+I am now working at the Donders Institute for Brain, Cognition and Behaviour at Radboud University, Nijmegen as well as at the Max-Planck-Institute for Psycholinguistics, Nijmegen.

 - 🔭 I’m currently working on different projects to analyse the temporal structures of communication signals, i.e. in connection to movement.
 - 💬 Ask me about the rhythm analysis app I am programming (https://github.com/LSBurchardt/R_app_rhythm).